Versa-Sketch/project-bible-way/project_chat/API_SPECIFICATION.md

 ### 1. Send Message

-Send a text message, reply, or share a post in a conversation.
+Send a text message, reply, share a post, or send a file (image, video, audio) in a conversation.

 **Request:**
 ```json